 Q & A with Dr. Joshua Weiss

-Program Director Dr. Josh Weiss, PhD, is a Senior Fellow at the Harvard Negotiation Project and a negotiation and conflict resolution consultant to Fortune 500 companies, non-profit organizations, the United Nations, and various governments.
-Dr. Weiss is the author of numerous articles and books, including The Negotiator in You series.
-He also is known to younger audiences through two children’s books about creative conflict resolution: Trouble at the Watering Hole: The Adventures of Chickie and Emo and Bullied No More!: The Continuing Adventures of Chickie and Emo.
-Informing his teaching at Bay Path is his research on how contemporary technology impacts negotiation.
-Outside the University, he enjoys staying active with his family, playing baseball, hiking, watching Boston sports teams, and spending time at the ocean.
+Program Director Dr. Josh Weiss, PhD, is a Senior Fellow at the Harvard Negotiation Project, Co-Founder of the Global Negotiation Initiative, and President of Negotiation Works, Inc. As a leadership, negotiation and conflict resolution consultant he has worked with Fortune 500 companies, non-profit organizations, the United Nations, and various governments.
+Dr. Weiss is the author of numerous articles and books, including The Book of Real World Negotiations and The Negotiator in You book series.
+He also is known to younger audiences through four children’s books about creative conflict resolution: 1.
+Dr. McFiddle's Brilliant Book of Creative Conflict Potions and Other Magical Things, 2.
+Trouble at the Watering Hole: The Adventures of Chickie and Emo, 3.
+Bullied No More!: The Continuing Adventures of Chickie and Emo, and 4.
+Phony Friends, Besties Again: The Continuing Adventures of Chickie and Emo.
+Informing his teaching at Bay Path is his research on how contemporary technology and storytelling impacts negotiation and conflict resolution.
+Outside the University, he enjoys staying active with his wife and three daughters, playing numerous sports, hiking, watching Boston sports teams, and spending time at the ocean.

 What do you love about Leadership & Negotiation?

 Being an effective leader and negotiator is a journey, not a destination.
 There is always more to know and more to learn.
 There is no cookie cutter model or standard level people can reach -- everyone has their own ceiling and can grow to that with hard work.
 To be an effective leader and negotiator you have to engage in both an intellectual and personal pursuit, which makes for a very challenging and rewarding journey.